Ole Miss Rebels football: Matt Luke era (2017–2019)

-Co-offensive coordinator Matt Luke was named interim head coach the same day.
-In November 2017, Luke was named the permanent head coach after leading the Rebels to a 6–6 record, including a 31–28 Egg Bowl win over Mississippi State.
-In the 2019 Egg Bowl, Luke's recruit Elijah Moore performed a post-touchdown mockery of a urinating dog, costing the Rebels a penalty and ultimately losing the game by a missed extra point 20–21.
+The 2019 season continued where 2018 left off: a losing record and a disappointing 4-8 standing.
+In the 2019 Egg Bowl, Luke's recruit and future NFL wide receiver Elijah Moore performed a post-touchdown mockery of a urinating dog, costing the Rebels a penalty.
+The Rebels lost the game by a missed extra point 20–21.
 Luke was dismissed after the game.